 Most male breast reduction operations take about 90 minutes to complete and are performed under general anaesthesia.
 Patients are normally able to return home the same day although may be required to stay in hospital for one or two nights.

-After breast reduction surgery
+After male breast reduction surgery

 Following breast reduction surgery the chest is swollen and bruise.
 To help reduce swelling, patients are often instructed to wear an elastic pressure garment continuously for one or two weeks.